Mashed Potatoes ~ creamy, buttery bursting with smoked Gouda cheese flavor. The ultimate side dish for the holidays.

 Maple Bacon Brussels Sprouts, skillet seared and cooked until tender with crispy bacon all in a maple syrup-Dijon mustard glaze.

-For some reason, brussels sprouts used to be the vegetable people loved to hate.
-I told anyone that would listen (and a few that couldn’t care less) that I didn’t care for brussels sprouts when in fact, I had never actually tasted them.
+Brussels sprouts used to be the vegetable people loved to hate.
+I even told people I didn’t care for them when in fact, they had never actually passed my lips.

 Italian Pasta Salad ~ cheese stuffed tortellini, smoked Italian meats and garden fresh vegetables all lightly dressed ~an upgrade to a classic pasta salad.